 The Big City Square Celebration

-Then, when you finally manage to get out of there, you can wander along the banks of the river Neva or walk down Nevsky Prospect to see if you can find a bar in which to warm up!
-(I'm pretty sure you will).
-Or you can go to the Strelka on Vasilyevski Island to watch the fireworks, then walk into the city afterwards to see the celebrations.
+In St. Petersburg's Dvortsovaya Square (right outside the Hermitage), you can experience a big crowd of people watching the president's address on a big screen, fireworks, champagne, and a huge celebration.
+Then, when you finally manage to get out of there, you can wander along the banks of the Neva River (which will probably be frozen over) or walk down Nevsky Prospect to see if you can find a bar in which to warm up.
+Or you can go to the Strelka on Vasilyevski Island to watch the fireworks, then walk into the city afterward to see the celebrations.